Original source quality

 Copy the VOD URL (twitch.tv/videos/…), paste it above, choose a quality, and click Download — vodfetch saves it as an MP4 in source quality.

-7 days by default, 14 with Prime or Turbo, and up to 60 for Affiliates and Partners — download them before Twitch deletes them.
+7 days by default, 14 for Twitch Affiliates, and up to 60 for Partners (and for channels with Prime or Turbo) — download them before Twitch deletes them.

 Yes — use the trim option (or drag the scrubber) to save just the section you want, which also keeps the file small.